BreadEaterYT/JavaPHP/CONTRIBUTING.md

 ### Get Started
 - Fork the repository
-- Do what you want add or modify
+- Do what you want to add or modify
 - Do a Pull Request

 Note: Modifications of Markdown files, LICENSE, or any files that aren't code does not count !